-Increased population pressure, industrialisation and intensive land use are causing depletion of natural resources and are limiting the performance of land with respect to its functions such as biomass production, carbon sequestration, water purification, etcetera.
+Increased population pressure, industrialisation and intensive land use cause depletion of natural resources and limit the performance of land with respect to its functions such as biomass production, carbon sequestration, and water purification.
 The additive effects of climate change and the abovementioned aspects of global change influence the capacity of soils to sustain functions to provide planetary services and human wellbeing.
 Soil (pedosphere) forms the interface between the air (atmosphere) and the earth (lithosphere) and interacts with surface and groundwater (hydrosphere) and living organisms (biosphere).
 It is thus a vital component of ecosystems and needs to be secured.

-IMSOGLO brings together the expertise of 4 renown EU universities:
+IMSOGLO is a 2 year Master of Science programme and brings together the expertise of 4 renown European universities:

 - Ghent University (Belgium)